abhay321/rankwatch17_php_screenshot/README.md

 Methog One  :-- Using  Google PageSpeed Insights API

-Method Two  :-- Using Phantom Js
+Method Two  :-- Using Phantom JS